44+ Awesome Uses for Beeswax

 DIY Air Fresheners

-Another great use for a small amount of extra wax is creating natural air fresheners.
 These DIY herbal wax sachets are just right to freshen up a small space and so easy to make.
 They can be very pretty too with the addition of dried flowers.

-Beeswax in the Kitchen
+Using Beeswax in the Kitchen

 Beeswax has been used for hundreds of years in canning and preserving food.
-Though not as popular today, it was once used to prevent spoilage of jam or jelly.
+It was once used to prevent spoilage of jam or jelly.
+Once the jam was finished, a thick coat of wax was applied directly over the food.

+I still do this if I have a 1/2 jar of jam and don’t want to bother with the lid.
 (I must admit that I also put it in the refrigerator because I am not as fearless as Grandma was in her day.)
+More uses:

 Beeswax Food Wraps

+Our culture is finally getting the message about our exorbitant use of plastics.
 Instead of adding to our ever growing landfills, consider making your own reusable beeswax wraps.
-Reusable food wraps and help save you money and help you produce less wastes.
+Reusable food wraps and help save you money and help you produce less waste.

-Homemade Spoon Butter or Wood Butter
+Homemade Spoon Butter

-A Natural Non-Stick Coating
+Natural Non-Stick Coating

 A small amount of wax can be rubbed inside your favorite frying pan or sauce pan.
 The pan should be slightly warm to aid in wax transfer.
 Buff gently and you will have an all natural non stick surface for cooking.